16:00 - 21:00

 Join us for drinks and tunes by Dia Dia Dia.

 Melkweg Expo is an exhibition space for contemporary photography and a platform for young artists, located in the heart of Amsterdam.
-While our main focus lays on photography that explores identity, our society or pop culture in in the broadest sense, we occasionally welcome other forms of visual art as well.
+With a focus on photography that explores identity, society and pop culture, the exhibition space is also known to occasionally place other forms of visual art alongside photography with conviction.
+Characterized by a distinctly playful and accessible approach, Melkweg Expo seeks to unveil high quality art – art that is innovative, engaging and inclusive.